buckingham browne & Nichols school

 Please note that no parking is allowed along Greenough Boulevard.

-Livestream Recording: The ceremony will be livestreamed by the school videographer.
-Please share this link (https://vimeo.com/event/5069659) with any guests who will be unable to attend the ceremony in person.
+The ceremony will be livestreamed by the school videographer.
+Please share this link (https://vimeo.com/event/5876360) with any guests who will be unable to attend the ceremony in person.

-Photography: The school photographer will take a picture of each senior as they receive the diploma from Dr. Price.
-In addition, a class picture will be taken before the class lines up for the graduation procession.
-The school will send a complimentary copy of each graduate’s photograph plus a copy of the group photograph to each family in the weeks following the ceremony.
+The school photographer will take a picture of each student as they receive the diploma from Dr. Price.
+In addition, a class picture will be taken just before the class lines up for the Graduation procession.
+The school will send a copy of each graduate’s photograph plus a copy of the group photograph to each family in the weeks following the ceremony.

-The class picture will be taken promptly in the Tennis Court level of the NAC at 9:05 AM.
+The class picture will be taken promptly at 9:05 a.m.
 We will not be able to wait for latecomers.
-During the graduation exercises, the area in front of the stage is reserved for official school photographers.
+During the graduation exercises, the area in front of the stage is reserved for official photographers.
 Parents are welcome to take pictures from the sides, but we ask that you do not position yourselves in front of the stage as it obstructs the paths of the seniors and slows the proceedings.

 Keep In Mind…